knod/playback/README.md

 **`.once( [int, int, int] || int )`**

 Takes either an array of three integers or one integer.
-Sets off the events `jumpBegin`, `jumpFinish` (those names are slated to be changed to 'onceBegin' and 'onceFinish'), and loop events.
+Sets off the events 'jumpBegin', 'jumpFinish' (those names are slated to be changed to 'onceBegin' and 'onceFinish'), and loop events.
 If playing and pausing aren't enough for you (they weren't for me), you can have complete control of navigation using incrementors.
 Look at the definition for 'incrementors' for more detail.

 `.once()` can do any of the text navigation operations described below.
 They're there because the arguments for incrementing can annoying and hard to remember.
 If you're going to use `.once()`, I suggest picking either relative or absolute movement, but not both.
 Code gets confusing after a while otherwise.